-The Software Applications Specialist - Certificate is designed to expose students to Microsoft software and prepare students to take the Microsoft Office Specialist examination.
+The Software Applications Specialist - Certificate is designed to expose students to Microsoft software.

 These courses are business electives and may apply to diplomas or degrees.
 Many of these courses are offered on an arranged basis or online.

 Upon satisfactory completion of the prescribed curriculum (at least 15 semester hours) with an average grade point of 2.00 (C), the student is awarded a certificate.